 Ok so as I am so excited I thought I would give the Hannon stretch exercise a go.
 Well I must say when I watched the video I really thought my fingers would rebel on me.
 As it turned out my right hand did exactly as it was told.
 My left hand was fairly well behaved, although I had to watch the video again in front of the piano so my brain got the idea.
-As for both hands together, well I definitely need to practice more :unsure: I was fairly sure both hands coordinating would be my overall problem in learning piano so I wasn't all that surprised.
+As for both hands together, well I definitely need to practice more I was fairly sure both hands coordinating would be my overall problem in learning piano so I wasn't all that surprised.

 I was a bit surprised that my fingers tired so quickly, especially as we do finger strengthening at taekwondo lessons.
 I guess we don't do enough!